United States Army Aerial Demonstration Teams

-And so, in 1972, the Silver Eagles were organized.
+In 1972, the Silver Eagles were organized.
 The mission of the team was to assist US Army personnel procurement and retention efforts and to contribute to the public understanding of the role of Army aircraft by demonstrating proficiency and versatility in the performance of precision helicopter flight.

 When first organized, the Silver Eagles were the only helicopter demonstration team in America.
 Based at Fort Rucker, Alabama, the Silver Eagles consisted of 25 enlisted volunteers and 12 officer aviators.
-The team was assigned two helicopter models - nine OH-6A Cayuse helicopters that had been completely overhauled after seeing combat service in Viet Nam, and nine factory fresh OH-58 Kiowa helicopters.
+The team was assigned two helicopter models - nine OH-6A Cayuse helicopters that had been completely overhauled after seeing combat service in Viet Nam, and 9 factory-fresh OH-58 Kiowa helicopters.
 Shortly after their organization, though, the OH-58 helicopters were transferred to other units and the Silver Eagles retained the nine OH-6A's painted in olive drab and white colors.

 Though an aerial demonstration team, their routines did not consist of aerobatics – rather, the routines consisted of flying techniques Army aviators were required to master.
 Speeds and altitudes of precision maneuvers ranged from zero miles per hour at ground level to 140 miles per hour at one thousand feet.